MakerSCAD/makerscad-docs/source/getting_started.rst

 * Math: blocks for mathematical functions.
 * Text: blocks for output, formatting and search operations with text strings.
 * Lists: This section contain tools that allows the creation of object groups and search specific elements in them.
+* Maps: Blocks to create data structures for keys and its values.
 * Color: Blocks for coloring objects.
 * Advanced js: These blocks can be used to write your own javascript code or import js files.
 * Parameters ui: Blocks to enhance the GUI.
 * IoT: Blocks to include connection to external webservices, invoke them, as well as send and receive parameters and messages with them in order to design IoT gadgets.
 * Variables: Blocks to create programming variables and assign values to them.
 * Functions: Blocks to declare and invoke functions.
-* Library: Examples to experiment with.
+* Library: Examples to learn from, and experiment with.

 and the block workspace where we will be creating our 3D world.